PeteGillin/pete-docs/notes/norton.md

 Again, as with the dome experiement, this question is important when apply the time-reversal trick.
 If we have a solution where the particle transitions into a constant-height orbit, having not been in such an orbit earlier, with a finite elapsed time, then reversing time gives us a solution where the particle starts in a constant-height orbit and then, seemingly spontaneously, transitions out of it.
 In fact, it gives us a whole class of such solutions.
 So, once again, we have non-determinism and non-caussality.

-I don't have a direct proof, but I believe that it must therefore be the case that, if the shape of the bowl is continuous, the particle will only asymptotically approach the constant-height orbit (just as, on the dome, the particle only asymptotically approaches the apex).
+I don't have a direct proof, but I believe that it must therefore be the case that, if the shape of the bowl is sufficiently continuous, the particle will only asymptotically approach the constant-height orbit (just as, on the dome, the particle only asymptotically approaches the apex).
 The chain of reasoning is, once again, analogous to that for the dome.

 (I have sketched out maths and confirmed this to my satisfaction for one specific continuous bowl.
 The maths isn't fit to be published, so I'm not including it.
 Once again, sorry.)